TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 9/Proverbs 9.9.md

 ---

-Give [instruction] to a wise man, and he will be yet wiser: Teach a righteous man, and he will increase in learning.
+Instruct a wise man, and he will be still wiser.
+Teach a righteous man, and he will increase in learning.